First Published: 6 August 2016 and updated 13 August 2019

 Where to stay in Cape Town?

 With close to 50,000 beds available in the greater Cape Town area.
-Find your home away from home, with world-class services and facilities for work and play:
+Find your home away from home, with world-class services and facilities for work and play.
+I’ve shared a list of my favourite hotels in Cape Town and also reviewed some.

 Cape Town is always a good idea, even in Winter!
 Don’t you agree?